 Kare-Kare typically contains bok choy, a Chinese cabbage.
-Other types of cabbage, including green, savoy, or napa cabbage can also be used.
+You can also use green, savoy, or napa cabbage.

 Kare-Kare sauce is made with unsweetened creamy peanut butter, sometimes with ground peanuts as well.

-Filipino pork adobo is the first thing that comes to mind.
-But it really depends on who you ask.
+Pork Adobo is the first thing that comes to mind, but it depends on who you ask.

-Foods that are moist or creamy kare-kare tend to spoil faster.
-Microorganisms love moisture or water, so they can grow and ruin your food.
+Foods that are moist or creamy, like kare-kare, tend to spoil faster.
+Microorganisms love moisture, so they can grow and ruin your food.

 Yes.
 Kare-Kare freezes well, though it may slightly alter the texture of the vegetables.
-Defrost before reheating in a microwave or on the stovetop.
+Defrost before reheating in the microwave or on the stovetop.

 While kare-kare is high in protein and nutrients, it's also high in calories, cholesterol, and saturated fats.
 As with any food, eat in moderation.

-Kare-Kare on its own tastes bland, with not much salt added.
-The sautéed shrimp paste it's served with is quite salty, but you will only need a small amount of it.
+Kare-Kare, on its own, tastes bland and doesn't have much salt added.
+It is served with sautéed shrimp paste that is quite salty, though you only need a small amount.

 Based on my recipe for kare-kare, a serving contains approximately 565 calories.